bbauska/W3Cx-3of5/README.md

 <p>As of June 2020, W3C:</p>
 <ul>
-  <li>Is a <a href="https://www.w3.org/Consortium/Member/List)-driven" target="_blank">member</a>-driven organization composed of nearly 430 companies, universities, start-ups, etc. from all over the world.</li>
+  <li>Is a <a href="https://www.w3.org/Consortium/Member/List)-driven" target="_blank" rel="noopener noreferrer">member</a>-driven organization composed of nearly 430 companies, universities, start-ups, etc. from all over the world.</li>
-  <li>Holds 44 <a href="https://www.w3.org/groups/" target="_blank">technical groups</a>, including Working and Interest Groups where technical specifications are discussed and developed.</li>
+  <li>Holds 44 <a href="https://www.w3.org/groups/" target="_blank" rel="noopener noreferrer">technical groups</a>, including Working and Interest Groups where technical specifications are discussed and developed.</li>
-  <li>Published over 7,181 <a href="https://www.w3.org/TR/" target="_blank">published technical reports</a>, including 430 Web standards (or W3C Recommendations) - since January 1st,1995.</li>
+  <li>Published over 7,181 <a href="https://www.w3.org/TR/" target="_blank" rel="noopener noreferrer">published technical reports</a>, including 430 Web standards (or W3C Recommendations) - since January 1st,1995.</li>
-  <li>Runs a <a href="https://www.w3.org/Consortium/Translation/" target="_blank">translation program</a> to foster the translation of its specifications: see the <a href="https://www.w3.org/Consortium/Translation/matrix.html">translation matrix</a> currently listing 304 available translations of W3C recommendations.</li>
+  <li>Runs a <a href="https://www.w3.org/Consortium/Translation/" target="_blank" rel="noopener noreferrer">translation program</a> to foster the translation of its specifications: see the <a href="https://www.w3.org/Consortium/Translation/matrix.html" target="_blank" rel="noopener noreferrer">translation matrix</a> currently listing 304 available translations of W3C recommendations.</li>
-  <li>Hosts 337 <a href="https://www.w3.org/community/groups/" target="_blank">Community and Business Groups</a>, where developers, designers, and anyone passionate about the Web have a place to hold discussions and publish ideas.</li>
+  <li>Hosts 337 <a href="https://www.w3.org/community/groups/" target="_blank" rel="noopener noreferrer">Community and Business Groups</a>, where developers, designers, and anyone passionate about the Web have a place to hold discussions and publish ideas.</li>
   <li>Gathers over 12,912 active participants constituting the W3C community.</li>
-  <li>Has a <a href="https://www.w3.org/People/" target="_blank">technical staff</a> composed of 64 people, spread on all five continents.</li>
+  <li>Has a <a href="https://www.w3.org/People/" target="_blank" rel="noopener noreferrer">technical staff</a> composed of 64 people, spread on all five continents.</li>
 </ul>

 <div align="right">